-Studying in another country is an excellent way to improve your skills in another language.
-It also increases your cultural awareness and broadens your perspective, something that becomes more valuable to employers every year as our culture grows more international and as employment grows more global.
+Studying in another country is an excellent way to increase cultural awareness and broaden perspective, something that becomes more valuable to employers every year as our culture grows more international and as employment grows more global.
 Most graduate programs look favorably on study abroad as well.
+Many study abroad opportunities offer importunities improve skills in another language, whether by studying in that country or visiting other locations.

-Faculty from ELC offer various programs in international education, and there are many more opportunities as well.
+Faculty from ENLI offer various programs in international education, and there are many more opportunities as well.
 For more information, consult UMW’s Center for International Education.

 Summer 2020: UMW in Bath: Shakespeare and Popular Culture